 Most ovarian cysts are small and asymptomatic or cause brief symptoms that spontaneously resolve.
 Some cysts cause a dull or sharp ache in the pelvis.
 Functional cysts may cause acute mid-cycle pain which may be instigated by intercourse or other physical activities.
-Larger cysts may undergo torsion, causing acute pain, or develop hemorrhagic rupture that may necessitate surgical intervention in the setting of hemodynamic instability.
+Larger cysts are at risk for causing torsion, causing acute pain, or develop hemorrhagic rupture that may necessitate surgical intervention in the setting of hemodynamic instability.

 Adnexal cysts with features concerning for malignancy such as elevated tumor markers, worrisome ultrasound findings, or elevated risk on a formal risk assessment tool such as the multivariate index assay or the Risk of Ovarian Malignancy Algorithm may benefit from referral to a gynecologic oncologist.

 American College of Obstetricians and Gynecologists’ Committee on Practice Bulletins-Gynecology.
 Practice Bulletin No. 174: Evaluation and Management of Adnexal Masses., Obstet Gynecol.
 2016 Nov;128(5):e210-e226.

 Original Approval 09/10.
 Reviewed September 2016.
 Revised January 2018.
 Minor Revision July 2019.
 Reaffirmed March 2021, Revised September 2022

 The Society for Academic Specialists in General Obstetrics and Gynecology, Inc. (“SASGOG”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.